internetarchive/iari/README.md

 that is derived from trustworthy sources.

 # Features
-WARI features a number of endpoints that help patrons get structured data about references in a Wikipedia article:
+IARI features a number of endpoints that help patrons get structured data about references in a Wikipedia article:
 * an _article_ endpoint which analyzes a given article and returns basic statistics about it
 * a _references_ endpoint which gives back all ids of references found